skywarth/chaotic-schedule/README.md

 ## TODOs

+- [ ] PHPDoc comments for methods and classes
 - [X] ~~Problem: These damned PRNG doesn't work well with massive seed values.~~
   - [X] ~~Abstract class for RNG adapters to enforce seed format (size, type, etc.)~~
   - [X] ~~New hashing solution for steady flow of seeds (on SeedGenerationService).~~